systemd.service(5) — Linux manual page

 Commands to execute to trigger a configuration reload in the

 service.
-This argument takes multiple command lines,
+This argument takes multiple command lines, following

-Use of this setting is optional.
-Specifier and environment
+setting is optional.
+Specifier and environment variable

-scheme as for ExecStart=.
+for ExecStart=.

-One additional, special environment variable is set: if
+One additional, special environment variable is set: if known,

-may be used for command lines like the following:
+used for command lines like the following:

 ExecReload=kill -HUP $MAINPID

-Note however that reloading a daemon by enqueuing a signal
+Note however that reloading a daemon by enqueuing a signal (as

-use Type=notify-reload in place of ExecReload=, or to set
+Type=notify-reload in place of ExecReload=, or to set

 ExecReload= to a command that not only triggers a